prajwalms1711/verilog-fifo/README.md

-# verilog-fifo
-A synchronous Verilog implementation of a circular buffer FIFO
 # Verilog FIFO Implementation

 This repository contains a **synchronous FIFO (First-In-First-Out)** buffer implemented in Verilog.
 The design uses a circular buffer approach to efficiently store and retrieve data in a queue-like manner.